cocos/cocos-docs/en/editor/publish/build-options.md

 ### Configure the main package as a remote package

-This item is optional and needs to be used in conjunction with the **resource server address** option.
+This item is optional and needs to be used in conjunction with the **asset server address** option.

-After checking, the main package will be configured as a remote package, and its related dependent resources will be built to the [built-in Asset Bundle — main](../../asset/bundle.md#%E5%86%85%E7%BD%AE-asset-bundle) under the remote directory of the release package.
+After checking, the main package will be configured as a remote package, and its related dependent assets will be built to the [built-in Asset Bundle — main](../../asset/bundle.md#%E5%86%85%E7%BD%AE-asset-bundle) under the remote directory of the release package.
 The developer needs to upload the entire remote folder to the remote server.

 ### Debug mode

-If this option is unchecked, the build is running in release mode, compressing and obfuscating resource UUID, built engine scripts and project scripts, and subcontracting the JSON of similar resources to reduce the number of resource loadings.
+If this option is unchecked, the build is running in release mode, compressing and obfuscating asset UUID, built engine scripts and project scripts, and subcontracting the JSON of similar assets to reduce the number of asset loadings.

 This option is checked, the build is running in debug mode.
 At the same time, the Source Maps option can be checked, which is more convenient for locating problems.